woliveiras/Klon/README.md

   klon --noop-runner --auto-approve sda
   ```

+### Release artifacts

+- GitHub Releases include `klon_<version>_linux_amd64.tar.gz`, `klon_<version>_linux_arm64.tar.gz` and matching `.deb` packages.
+- Tarballs contain a single `klon` binary you can drop into `/usr/local/bin`.

 ### Limitations and notes

-- Filesystems: supports cloning ext*, vfat, swap; other FS types are not initialized automatically.
+- Filesystems: supports cloning ext*, vfat, swap; other FS types are not initialized automatically (you can still sync them if already present).
-- Partition tables: supports MBR/DOS today; GPT is not yet fully modeled in the planner.
+- Partition tables: MBR/DOS by default; GPT is not yet fully modeled in the planner.
 - Boot layouts: SD boot with root on USB is handled for fstab/cmdline edits; complex custom layouts may need manual tweaks.
 - `--delete-root` is dangerous: only use when you want the destination `/` to exactly mirror the source.
 - Running on live systems: rsync may report code 23/24 for volatile paths (/proc, /sys); Klon warns and continues.
+Review the summary and the state log.
+- SD → USB clones: use `-l`/`--leave-sd-usb-boot` if you already boot from SD with root on USB so Klon keeps that cmdline layout.

 ## Development